pydoit/doit-tmp-doc/_sources/quickstart/index.rst.txt

     python_help - removing file 'python.help'

-If you wonder why tasks `python_help` and `doit_help` are always rerun, the reason is, these tasks do not have "file_dep" so they are always considered outdated.
+If you wonder why tasks `python_help` and `doit_help` are always rerun, the reason is, these tasks do not have `file_dep` so they are always considered outdated.

 Python defined actions
 ======================